MarkWattsBoomi/TreeView/README.md

 * If the outcome is set as "Appears At Top" then it will become a button in the top title bar or its context menu otherwise it becomes a button on the table row or its context menu.

-* If the outcome has its "When this outcome is selected" option set to either "Save Changes" or "Partially Save Changes" and is attached to a table row then the current row is set as the state value when triggered.
+* If the outcome has its "When this outcome is selected" option set to either "Save Changes" or "Partially Save Changes" and is attached to a table row then the current row is stored into the value defined in the table's "RowLevelState" attribute.
+Give it the name of a value which is an object of the tables model type.

 * If the outcome has an "icon" attribute then this value is used to specify the icon, otherwise a default "+" icon is used.
 Note: Icons are bootstrap glyphicons without the "glyphicon-" prefix e.g. "trash","edit" etc.